CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 The result is a fully post-identity, cognitive-aligned output that reflects the user’s mind architecture rather than any inherited identity pattern.

-Phase 3 — Technical Specification
-Section 7 — Post-Identity Safety Mechanisms and Hard Constraints
+## Section 7 — Post-Identity Safety Mechanisms and Hard Constraints

 MindFirst requires strict guardrails to ensure that its post-identity design cannot be bypassed, weakened, or accidentally overridden by underlying model behaviour.
 These safety mechanisms are structural, not advisory.
 They are engineered as hard constraints that apply at the Profiler, Interpreter, Stabiliser, Response Generator and API Layer.

-S7.1 — Identity Null Boundary
+### S7.1 — Identity Null Boundary
 The system implements an enforced “identity null boundary” at all levels of processing.
 This boundary prohibits:

 • demographic inference